Micronet-Ltd/UDPSample/README.md

 ##### RESET CONFIG
 Passing this button will remove all the user inputs and makes the configuration section available to editing.

+##### Network State
+This section displays the Network Connectivity State of the device.

 Performing UDP Transmit (Transmit Action Tab)
 -----
 In this tab, user will be able to enter a UDP message and start performing UDP transmit.